mzemlyanikin/mitvww-pytorch/README.md

 1. Download a saved model `model_fp32.pb` from [author's repository](https://github.com/mit-han-lab/VWW)
 2. Run `python load_weights_from_pb.py -m <path to the saved model>`.
 By default, checkpoint is saved to `mitvww_pytorch.pth`.

+Script will return tensors that were not initialized (only `num_batches_tracked` tensors for `BatchNorm` layers in our case.
+Other tensors should be initialized with TF counterparts)

 Script for weights conversion from TF saved model to PyTorch checkpoint should work for different models.
 To convert the model you want you need:

 1. Implement model in PyTorch with the same structure as TF model.
-2. Adjust TF tensors' names to match them with tensors in PyTorch model.
+2. Adjust TF tensors' names to match them with tensors in PyTorch model if needed.

 ### Check the equality of PyTorch and TF outputs